Ensemble Value Functions for Efficient Exploration in Multi-Agent Reinforcement Learning: Evaluation

-In RWARE, consistent with prior work~\citep{papoudakis2021benchmarking}, independent learning algorithms outperform centralised value decomposition methods due to highly sparse rewards.
-IDQN-EMAX and VDN-EMAX significantly improve upon their vanilla baselines in six and four out of six RWARE tasks, achieving 262\% and 182\% higher final evaluation returns across all RWARE tasks, respectively, whereas QMIX with and without EMAX fails to learn.
+In RWARE, prior work found that no value-based algorithm was able to achieve notable rewards within four million time steps of training due to the significant sparsity of rewards, and on-policy algorithms like IPPO and MAPPO vastly outperformed value-based algorithms~\citep{papoudakis2021benchmarking}.
+In contrast, IDQN-EMAX is able to achieve notable rewards in all RWARE tasks and outperforms all baselines, including both IPPO and MAPPO, in four out of six RWARE tasks.
+To the best of our knowledge, IDQN-EMAX is the first value-based algorithm that outperforms on-policy algorithms such as IPPO and MAPPO in RWARE tasks.
+IDQN and VDN achieve 330\% and 252\% higher final evaluation returns with EMAX than their vanilla algorithms, respectively, whereas QMIX with and without EMAX fail to learn~\seehere{fig:emax:rware_norm}.
+Similarly significant improvements can be seen for IDQN in the mixed-objective setting~\seehere{fig:emax:rware_ind_norm_returns}.

-In contrast to other environments, MPE has continuous observations and dense rewards.
-In all three MPE tasks, we see improvements in sample efficiency and final performance for all algorithms using EMAX compared to the baselines.
+\looseness=-1 Lastly, we evaluate in three common-reward tasks of the MPE environment.
+In contrast to other environments, MPE features continuous observations and dense rewards, and the adversary and predator-prey tasks contain stochastic transitions due to the adversarial agent being controlled by a pre-trained policy.
+In all three MPE tasks, we see improvements in sample efficiency and final performance for algorithms with EMAX compared to vanilla algorithms, even if the improvements are less severe than in the other environments that feature sparse rewards.
+These improvements are particularly notable in the predator-prey and adversary tasks that feature stochastic transitions due to pretrained policy of adversary agents, indicating that EMAX is able to effectively guide the exploration even in environments with such stochasticity.

-\textbf{Training stability:} In MARL, the environment becomes non-stationary from the perspective of each agent as its perceived transitions and rewards are impacted by the constantly changing policies of other agents.
-EMAX computes target values as average value estimates across an ensemble which have been shown to reduce variance of target values~\citep{liang2022reducing}.
-To demonstrate the stabilising effect of these target values on the optimisation, we visualise the stability of gradients measured by the conditional value at risk (CVaR) of gradient norms, detrended over consecutive values, during the optimisation of IDQN, VDN, QMIX with and without EMAX